Actipro/WinForms-Controls/Documentation/topics/docking/designer-support.md

 When a tool window is removed, any child controls will be reparented to the host container control.

 > [!TIP]
 >
 > The same **Remove ToolWindow** action is also available as a designer verb on a context menu displayed by right-clicking on the title bar of a tool window.
 >
 > The **Tool Windows** dialog, discussed below, can also be used to remove a tool window.

 ## States Supported

 Tool windows support an inactive state, docked state, and an auto-hide state in the designer.
 At this time, the tabbed document and floating tool window states cannot be designed.
-However they can be programmatically set at run-time and run-time tool window layouts can save and restore any tool window state.
+However, they can be programmatically set at run-time and run-time tool window layouts can save and restore any tool window state.

 ## Using the Tool Windows Dialog